edmondchensj/cancer-research/README.md

 ## Introduction
 This project aims to develop a method to **quickly understand the landscape of breast cancer research**.
 This approach could be applied to other domains of research.

-While online databases such as PubMed and Google Scholar provide unprecendented access to research papers, it can be challenging to understand the major frontiers in a field of research.
+Although online databases such as PubMed and Google Scholar provide access to research papers, it can be challenging to understand the major frontiers in a field of research.
 People who are new to a field or subfields may face a "cold-start" problem in which they lack keywords to begin researching.

 Topic Modeling is an unsupervised machine learning algorithm that discovers topics across a set of documents.
 The benefits of this approach are in providing:
 * a comprehensive set of prominent keywords used in different subfields